schmudde/blog/content/posts/2023-05-08-data-is-a-bad-idea.md

 VCs break out of the filesystem model and allow fine-grained sharing and revocation of permissions.
 Think of an ID that hides all the details about yourself except for the fact that you are under retirement age.
 At any point before you retire, you may no longer allow a company to make this inquiry.

-Of course, none of these options address Gropper's axiom that "control doesn't scale."
+These options do not address Gropper's axiom that "control doesn't scale."
 It's likely that any practical solution will require a separation between the computation service, the data store, and the user interface which allows certain expert administration of certain aspects of personal data.[^ai]

 [^ai]: Expert administration could also be a personal AI that lives on a person's local device.
 Or it could be a data collective that provides expert management.